 3 July landed at Cape Helles.

 Alfred was involved in what became the last push of the Gallipoli campaign towards Krithia and indeed one of the final actions in the south part of the arena.
 It is also probable that he was fighting as far inland as any Tommy in the area.
-Such was the confused situation at the time and the fact that so many bodies were not finally buried until sometime after the war, the whereabouts of Alfred’s last resting place is, like 40% of all British dead here, unknown.
+Such was the confused situation at the time that many bodies were not finally buried until sometime after the war, The whereabouts of Alfred’s last resting place, like 40% of all British dead here, is unknown.
 He was awarded the Victory Medal, the British War Medal and the 1914/15 Star.

 From ‘Gallipoli’ by L A Carlyon, Bantam Books (2001)